 *Other aspects of life in the Empire are painfully unexplained.
 A keystone of the Empire seems to be the use of mind-programmed servants and slaves but Nix never delves into the mechanics of this or the ethical implications.
 Though much of the story focuses on Khemri’s shift in thinking more as a human and less as a Prince, this plot thread remains unexplored or explained.

-Possible Pairings: The Queen of Blood by Sarah Beth Durst, Grave Mercy by Robin LaFevers, The Summer Prince by Alaya Dawn Johnson, These Broken Stars by Amie Kaufman and Meagan Spooner, The Diabolic by S. J. Kincaid, Legend by Marie Lu, Cinder by Marissa Meyer, Across the Universe by Beth Revis, The Ghosts of Heaven by Marcus Sedgwick, Daughter of Smoke and Bone by Laini Taylor, A Conspiracy of Kings by Megan Whalen Turner, Leviathan by Scott Westerfeld, Farscape (television series), Highlander (television series)
+Possible Pairings: The Queen of Blood by Sarah Beth Durst, Rule by Ellen Goodlett, Grave Mercy by Robin LaFevers, The Summer Prince by Alaya Dawn Johnson, These Broken Stars by Amie Kaufman and Meagan Spooner, The Diabolic by S. J. Kincaid, Legend by Marie Lu, Cinder by Marissa Meyer, Across the Universe by Beth Revis, The Ghosts of Heaven by Marcus Sedgwick, Daughter of Smoke and Bone by Laini Taylor, A Conspiracy of Kings by Megan Whalen Turner, Leviathan by Scott Westerfeld, Farscape (television series), Highlander (television series)